malferov/hello/README.md

 It is not a single person decision.
 I would like to ask you guys to discuss together pros and cons, and make a deliberate decision ;)

+### application
+i took liberties with requirements and added two extra endpoints
+`/hc` because it is needed by loadbalancer infrastructure, and
+`/version` this one helps to debug and test deployment rollout

 ### infrastructure
 export the following environment variables and set parameters in `var.tf` file.